Why Is My Stoma Hurting?

 TerryLT

 Yes, you can use the barrier rings with any kind of flange.
 It allows you to cut the hole bigger without risking skin irritation from your output to your peristomal skin.
 The barrier creates a seal around the base of your stoma.
-I use the Salts brand and they are my favourite, thinner than most others.
+I use the Salts brand and they are my favorite, thinner than most others.
 It creates such a good seal that it gives me extra days between changes.

 Terry